arkamnite/Patchwork-DMG/README.md

 - [ ] User interface

 ## Project Log 🌀
+#### 18/12/21: INC BC, INC B
+Added error type for failed opcode execution (this should be set to `NOP` when there is an error), wrote some unit tests and also implemented opcode `INC r8` using a function that can be expanded to all `r8`.
+Must continue testing, and checking where to use BCD appropriately.

 #### 17/12/21: Opcodes
 Work has now begun on implementing opcodes, which are to be decoded using a large `match` statement.
 A current point of doubt I have is how and when to use BCD (such as when incrementing registers) and